ProvenanceWidgets/Supplemental-Material/README.md

 # Supplemental Material

-This directory contains supplemental material for the paper "ProvenanceWidgets: A Library of UI Control Elements to Track and Dynamically Overlay Analytic Provenance" by Arpit Narechania, Kaustubh Odak, Mennatallah El-Assady, and Alex Endert.
+This repository contains supplemental material for the paper "ProvenanceWidgets: A Library of UI Control Elements to Track and Dynamically Overlay Analytic Provenance" by Arpit Narechania, Kaustubh Odak, Mennatallah El-Assady, and Alex Endert.

 ## Contents